XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Requirements Analysis

-Various studies have collected potential requirements from data scientists regarding the use of \ac{AutoML} \cite{Drozdal2020,Liao2020,Wang2021a,Wang2021}.
-The important message from all these studies is that participants refused to use an \ac{ML} model constructed by \ac{AutoML} just because it performed well.
-Instead, further insights to validate the \ac{ML} model were requested, \eg, to explain the behaviour of a model due to legal constraints.
-In addition, more information about the optimization procedure was desired, including information about other evaluated \ac{ML} models and the internal reasoning of the optimizer.
-Finally, data scientists wanted to have the ability to modify the constructed \ac{ML} model to adapt it to their personal preferences.
-To the best of our knowledge, no study has evaluated the requirements of domain experts for using \ac{AutoML} systems with or without visual analytics.
-Therefore, we performed a requirements analysis to collect important aspects affecting trust in \ac{AutoML} from a diverse user basis covering domain experts, data scientists, and \ac{AutoML} researchers.
+All studies mentioned in Section~\ref{sec:case-studies} only considered data scientists as potential users of visual analytics systems.
+To the best of our knowledge, no study has evaluated the requirements of domain experts or \ac{AutoML} researchers for using \ac{AutoML} systems with or without visual analytics.
+Therefore, we performed a requirements analysis, before designing and implementing our visual analytics tool, to collect important informational needs for \ac{AutoML} from a diverse user base covering domain experts, data scientists, and \ac{AutoML} researchers.

 In our study, we conducted a card-sorting exercise to understand informational needs in visual analytics for \ac{AutoML}.
 Participants were given a set of digital cards containing explanations of and information about various parts of the \ac{AutoML} optimization procedure.
 Each card contained a verb, \ie~"view", "know", and "compare", followed by a single piece of information related to either the \ac{AutoML} system itself or the produced \ac{ML} models.
 For example, one card stated "View statistics of input data" and another stated "View global surrogate for model".
-Each card was accompanied by an example visualization.
-Figure~\ref{fig:trust_card_examples} contains the according visualizations for the previous examples.
+As the cards may contain concepts unknown to the participants, each card was accompanied by an example visualization and textual description.
+Figure~\ref{fig:card_examples} contains the according visualizations for the previous examples.
+In addition, participants were encouraged to ask questions about unclear cards.